newlivehung123123/digital_minds_hackathon/README.md

 Each figure is the sum of the `cost_usd` field over the records in the file beside it, so all four are recomputable without trusting this table.

-The study was estimated at $51.49 before it was run, from measured token counts rather than assumed ones, and came in under. `estimate_cost.py` counts `run_study.build_calls` rather than re-deriving the design, so it prices the run that actually happens.
+The study was estimated at $51.49 before it was run, from measured token counts, and came in under. `estimate_cost.py` counts `run_study.build_calls` instead of re-deriving the design, so it prices the run that actually happens.
 Prompt tokens 1,400,943 and completion tokens 6,749,443.
 The run started 2026-08-12 at 13:10:17 UTC and finished at 14:51:55 UTC, 101.6
 minutes, divided evenly at 1,441 for each of the eight models.